 Applying for leave to work away

-Detailed guidance specifically on how to apply for leave to work away can be found here.
+Detailed guidance to help you apply for leave to work away, including answers to frequently asked questions, can be found here.
 A training video can be found here.

 There are 3 main elements to working away: